nathanpitman/charge_enforce_minimum.ext.ee_addon/README.md

-# Charge Enforce Minimum for ExpressionEngine 2.x
+# Charge Enforce Minimum for EE 2.x

 Works with the [Squarebit Charge Add-on](http://squarebit.co.uk/software/expressionengine/charge/) to enforce a minimum charge amount as specified by the min_donation var on line 89.